Licel-GmbH/Licel_TCPIP_Python/docs/source/API_reference/licelData.rst

 licel_data
 ===========

-class containing method to process rawData into physical data, as well saving preprocessed data to file.
+class containing method to process rawData into physical data,and saving preprocessed data to file.